-The camera system of Maxprobe is an evolving unit that changes every now and then.
-When initially launched in 2015, this unit had a standard camera head in comparison to the standard of today.
-Since January 2017, the camera head was upgraded to a 44mm self-leveler, with integral Sonde inside the camera that offers traceability up to 4 meters deep.
+The Maxprobe drain camera is an evolving unit that frequently being enhanced.
+When it was initially launched in 2015, this CCTV inspection system had a relatively standard camera head in comparison to the standard of today.
+Since January 2017, the camera head has been upgraded to a 44mm self-leveler, with integral Sonde inside the camera that offers traceability underground.
 The Sonde itself is encapsulated in the main camera body for compact design and product robustness, instead of being potted in bulky connectors or exposed to damage in a spring behind the camera head.

 Currently, two frequencies are being offered – 512Hz (which has improved results in cast iron pipes) and 33KHz, a UK standard.
 To trace this equipment, a C-scope MXL4 is recommended as these offer the best results.

 Now, a Controller Area Network BUS system is being tested, which will control many inspection and operational functions, permitting Scanprobe to explore 3D pipe mapping and scanning via, for instance, pipeline probe rods.
-Scanprobe is also invested in coming up with its own software with the release of mina Survey, as it has realized that premium drainage organizations are moving more into software technology when conducting an inspection survey, and are now demanding a technology level that the industry is yet to see. mina Survey has led Scanprobe into the realms of mobile app technology, in a development that links the Maxprobe camera system with a mobile device, a first for the company and drain camera manufacturers in general.
+Scanprobe is also invested in coming up with its own software with the release of mina Survey, as it has realised that premium drainage organisations are moving more into software technology when conducting an inspection survey, and are now demanding a technology level that the industry is yet to see. mina Survey has led Scanprobe into the realms of mobile app technology, in a development that links the Maxprobe camera system with a mobile device, a first for the company and drain camera manufacturers in general.

 Scanprobe is continuously offering the needs of its customers, and the future of Maxprobe looks awesome.
 Scanprobe will be pushing the boundaries of tracing, inspection, mapping software coupled with durability and reliability over the coming years, so watch this space.